Find Faculty Members at MUSC.

 Section Chief, Critical Care

-Dr. Goodwin is a physician scientist with an interest in clinical investigation in sepsis and ARDS therapeutics and outcomes.
-His research training has included basic science investigation and a Masters of Science in Clinical Research.
-His research has spanned the translational spectrum from examining the role of non-coding RNAs in the endothelial dysfunction of sepsis to novel uses of population EHR data to examine optimal care processes.
-In this pursuit, has utilized a multi-disciplinary approach including translational investigation, health services quantitative research and clinical trials.
+Dr. Goodwin is a physician scientist and leader with an interest in innovative clinical investigation focused on improving critical care outcomes.
+His research has spanned the translational spectrum from examining the role of non-coding RNAs in the endothelial dysfunction of sepsis to implementation of clinical decision support (CDS) tools to novel uses of population EHR data to examine optimal care processes.
+In this pursuit, he has utilized a multi-disciplinary approach including translational investigation, health services quantitative research and clinical trials.
 His specific foci of interest include:

 The role of micro RNA in sepsis-related endothelial dysfunction